About Policy

 Who made this website?

-This tool is a product of Policy.
+This tool is a product of Policy.nz.
 We’re a team from Wellington that makes tools to improve access to election information.

-We published websites like this one ahead of the 2017 New Zealand general election and the 2019 New Zealand local body election.
+We have published websites like this one ahead of New Zealand’s general and local body elections since 2017.
 We’re proudly non-partisan and strive to treat all parties and candidates fairly.

 Our work is funded through a mix of commercial sponsorship, advertising and donations.
 Our sponsors, advertisers and donors have no influence on editorial decisions.